Beastea3/testReadTheDoc/Finance/FRM/Intro of Risk Management.md

 ### Arbitrary Pricing Theory(APT)

-Unlike the CAPM, the APT does not assume the investors invest on effecient portfolios.
+Unlike the CAPM, the APT does not assume the investors invest on efficient portfolios.
 The APT has 3 underlying assumptions:
-1. Specific Risk can be eliminated by divisification;
+1. Specific Risk can be eliminated by diversification;
-2. There are no arbitrary opportunity for the investors, if any, will soon disapear;
+2. There are no arbitrary opportunity for the investors, if any, will soon disappear;
 3. Asset returns can be explained by systematic factors;

 The APT can be described as: